-And this dangerous focus on quantity over quality becomes the key failure point.
+And this dangerous focus on quantity over quality becomes the key failure point when you’re

 It’s a vicious cycle.

-When you optimize for these front-end metrics, you take your eye off the real target: increasing earnings-per-lead by creating real transformation in the lives of your customers and fuelling an ever-growing customer Lifetime Value (LTV).
+When optimizing for these front-end metrics, you take your eye off the real target: increasing earnings-per-lead by creating real transformation in the lives of your customers and fuelling an ever-growing customer Lifetime Value (LTV).

 2. Bro-Marketing and the normalization of basement-level conversion rates

 Recently, I was privy to a conversation between some big name experts talking about sales page conversion rates.
 Their goal?
 1-3% sales conversions.

 This is why marketers obsess over lead costs.